harrisonpim/bookworm/README.md

 ### Navigation
 - [src](src) for the code itself.
-- [notebooks](notebooks) for example usage (with a load of interwoven description of how the thing actually works), in jupyter notebook form.
+- Notebooks for example usage (with a load of interwoven description of how the thing actually works), in jupyter notebook form.
+[Start Here!](./01%20-%20Intro to Bookworm.ipynb)
 - [data](data) for the example explicit character lists that I've used to test the project.
 Novel texts are variously available online - [Project Gutenberg](https://www.gutenberg.org/browse/scores/top#books-last30) is a great source of clean data, downloadable in .txt form, while [The British Library](https://data.bl.uk/digbks/) hosts huge amounts of (admittedly poor) OCR in XML form.